latolukasz/beeorm-doc/docs/guide/entities.md

 ## Registering Entity

-Every entity must be registered in `beeorm.Registry`:
+In order to use an entity in beeorm, it must be registered in the Registry:

 ```go{2}
 registry := beeorm.NewRegistry()
 registry.RegisterEntity(&entity.UserEntity())
 ```

-As you can see you must pass reference to actual variable, not a string with name of entity.
-Thanks to this approach if entity was removed from your code you will see compilation error in above code.

 ## Defining data pools